History of type theory: de Bruijn's AUTOMATH, 1967–2003

 Nicolaas Govert de Bruijn created the type theory Automath as a mathematical foundation for the Automath system, which could verify the correctness of proofs.
 The system developed and added features over time as type theory developed.

 Martin-Löf's Intuitionistic type theory, 1971–1984

 Per Martin-Löf found a type theory that corresponded to predicate logic by introducing dependent types, which became known as intuitionistic type theory or Martin-Löf type theory.

 Martin-Löf's theory uses inductive types to represent unbounded data structures, such as natural numbers.

 Martin-Löf's presentation of his theory using rules of inference and judgments becomes the standard for presenting future theories.

 Coquand and Huet's Calculus of Constructions, 1986

 Thierry Coquand and Gérard Huet created the Calculus of Constructions, a dependent type theory for functions.
-With inductive types, it would be called "the Calculus of Inductive Constructions" and become the basis for Coq and Lean.
+With inductive types, it would be called "the Calculus of Inductive Constructions" and become the basis for Rocq and Lean.